Randika00/MomentX_EventManagemnet/README.md

 ## Event_Management_System
-This system developed in PHP, MySQL,HTML,JavaScript,CSS
+This system developed in PHP, MySQL,HTML5,JavaScript,CSS

 To Run:
 1) create an SQL database "feedback"